dpasca/RAGTutorial/README.md

 ### Stage 4: Function-Based RAG Decision

-**Objective:** Use function calling to intelligently decide when to use RAG.
+**Objective:** Use function-calling to intelligently decide when to use RAG.

 **Features:**
 - Decision function for retrieval necessity